-While wandering in the woods as a teenager, I often encountered an older man in a cap, someone I assumed to be a poet but never spoke to; many years later, I learned that the man who tipped his hat to me was Francis.
+While wandering in the woods as a teenager, I often encountered an older man in a cap, someone I never spoke to; many years later, I learned that the man who tipped his hat to me was the poet Robert Francis.
 It was in this area of Amherst where I first forged my sense of intimacy with the land and it was these same environs that Francis would walk for inspiration.
 Via Francis’ poems and prose, I am seeing my former hometown with new eyes and capturing the intersection of his understanding of this place with my own experience.

 Many people know of the other two great poets from Amherst, Robert Frost and Emily Dickinson, and an additional aim of this project is to bring more attention to Francis and his work.
 For Francis, Fort Juniper was more than just an abode in which to reside, it was a fort to shelter him, a lens through which he viewed the world, and a mirror with which to observe his inner states.
 In researching Francis, I have read his autobiography, poems, and many of his newspaper columns.
 Tales of walks and neighbors, trees and chickens, these are the observations made with the eyes of a poet.
 It is from Francis’ reflections and poetry that I occasionally cull titles and inspiration for my images.